 21. Smoosh painting

 This is a straightforward way to satisfy baby’s inborn desire to press items between their fingers.
-Just place a piece of craft paper into a tray, and spoon in different coloured child-safe paint.
+Just place a piece of crafting paper into a tray, and spoon in different coloured child-safe paint.
 Then place a sheet of transparency paper over the top, and have baby smoosh away until their hearts content.
 After a few minutes you’ll have your baby’s first ever artwork to display, not quite a Jackson Pollock painting, but a great start.
 Just rinse out the tray and create again.

 22. Bowling pins made from plastic bottles